alexandertrefz/essence/examples/client-2048/README.md

 - **A push that moves nothing is `undefined`.** `move` answers `Optional<Game>`; the page reads it as `Game | undefined` and simply does not place a tile.
 Not an exception, not a flag.
-- **The host rolls the dice.** Essence has no randomness and needs none:
-  `emptyCells` says where a tile may go, and `place` is told which square the page chose.
+- **The host rolls the dice.** The rules draw nothing: `emptyCells` says where a tile may go, and `place` is told which square the page chose.
 The rules stay pure and testable, the page stays five lines.
+A Program that wants to draw its own square asks `Randomness.entropy()` for a source.
 - **The push is told as journeys.** `movements(game, direction)` answers where every tile that ended up somewhere came from — a merge from two places — so the page slides each tile in from where it was instead of